kwzrd/advent-of-code-legacy/README.md

 pipenv sync
 ```

-And then run solutions for a specific day:
+Then run solutions for a specific day:
 ```
 pipenv run day 1
 ```

+This will load input data from [inputs.json](aoc/inputs.json) and pass it to the solution.